Henry Kent Hewitt: Post-war

 Hewitt remained in this post until 1945, when he chaired a Pearl Harbor investigation.
 Following World War II, he commanded U.S. Naval Forces Europe, advised the Naval War College, and served as a Navy representative to the United Nations.
 Hewitt retired from active duty to Orwell, Vermont in 1949. and died at Middlebury, Vermont in 1972.
 USS Hewitt was named in his honor.

+Personal life

+Hewitt was married to the former Floride Hunt until his death.
+They had two daughters.

 Honors and awards

 There is a display of Admiral Hewitt's orders, decorations and medals at the United States Naval War College Museum in Newport, Rhode Island.